mParticle/docs/src/pages/developers/partners/kit-integrations/android-kit/index.md

 [See the javadocs for more information on the `KitIntegration` class and its interfaces](/developers/partners/outbound-integrations/android-kit/javadocs/index.html).

 ### KitIds
 KitId is a unique Integer that serves as the identifier for a Kit.
 When a configuration is received, kit settings, mappings and projections are stored on a per-kitId basis and the SDK is able to assign the correct kit configuration to the correct kit based on a list of "known kits" mapping.
 For mParticle managed kits, kitIds are added statically to the KitIntegrationFactory, but they also can be added at runtime via `MParticleOptions.KitOptions`.
-If you are testing a new kit and are not taking the approach that involves building the entirer mParticle SDK, then you can register a new kitId (at runtime):
+If you are testing a new kit and are not taking the approach that involves building the entire mParticle SDK, then you can register a new kitId (at runtime):

 :::code-selector-block
 ```kotlin